shirograhm/riot-items-tfm2/workshop_desc.md

 [b]This mod supports custom item values, custom item builds, and a way to add another item slot.
 See instructions below![/b]

 Lastly, this mod also offers the ability to force unique item builds.
-Duplicates chosen by the AI are swapped for an item of the same category.
+Duplicates chosen by the AI are swapped for another item of the same category, 4th item included.
 Toggle it in the in-game Build Editor.

 [h1] Important [/h1]